tybro0103/jWindowCrop/README.markdown

 	</tr>
 	<tr>
 		<td>onChange</td><td>function</td><td>function(){}</td><td>no</td>
 		<td>Callback function that gets called whenever the values change. cropX, cropY, cropW, cropH, mustStretch (boolean) values are passed to this function in a hash.
-Use the this keyword in the function for a reference the element that was updated.</td>
+Use the this keyword in the function for a reference to the element that was updated.</td>
 	</tr>
 	<tr>
 		<td>zoomSteps</td><td>integer</td><td>10</td><td>no</td>
-		<td>Number of incremental zoom stops.
-With the default of 10, you have to click the zoom in button 9 times to reach 100%.</td>
+		<td>Number of incremental zoom steps.
+With the default of 10, you have to click the zoom-in button 9 times to reach 100%.</td>
 	</tr>
 	<tr>
 		<td>loadingText</td><td>string</td><td>"Loading..."</td><td>no</td>